Dementia Care Training Insights from Debra Callender

-Q. How have new technologies or digital tools impacted dementia training programs for caregivers?
+Q. What are the ways that new technologies or digital tools have transformed the dementia training programs for caregivers?

-• Stress Management: Coping mechanisms for managing caregiver stress and preventing burnout.
+• Stress Management: Getting strategies to deal with stress and prevent burnout.

 “While theoretical knowledge is important, caregivers benefit most from training that allows them to apply techniques in realistic scenarios.”